 The Company's vision is to be the best partner in communicating with the constantly changing world.
-By employing the most modern technologies the Company enables its customers to reach people, knowledge and entertainment.
-The Company's mission is to create value for shareholders and customers by providing professional and high-quality telecommunications, television and IT services.
+By constantly introducing the most advanced technologies we aim at enabling our customers to reach people, knowledge and entertainment simply and easily.
+The Company's mission is to create value for shareholders and customers by providing professional, high-quality and easy to use telecommunications, television and IT services.